Sealing wine corks test

 UPDATE 8/2010: Still going strong.
 One cork popped off the corner.
 Hot glued it back on.
 Good as new.

 UPDATE 9/2011: I recently tossed out the bathmat because the sealed side got too gross (with lint and debris sticking to it) and because the corks started popping off more frequently.
 No sign of mold.
 It lasted 18 months.
 Not bad.
 I plan to make another (unsealed) cork bath mat with better glue soon.

-CONCLUSION: Unless you are in the habit of creating a swamp of your bathroom floor every time you shower (and you know who you are), unsealed wine cork bath mats can be expected to hold up as well as most store-bought bath mats.
+CONCLUSION: I only tried one of the many products available to seal cork.
+Maybe another sealant would give better results, but I don’t recommend the one I tried.
+I’d be interested to learn how the U-40 Cork Sealant works.
+Anyway, unless you are in the habit of creating a swamp of your bathroom floor every time you shower (you know who you are), unsealed wine-cork bath mats can be expected to hold up as well as most store-bought bath mats.
 Because common sense isn’t as common as one might hope, I’ve put together a mini tutorial for keeping your bathroom floor dry, and thus lengthening the life of your bath mat.

 1. Towel dry off before stepping out of the shower.
 Why anyone needs to wander the bathroom soaking wet before grabbing a towel is beyond me.
 Towel not within reach?
 Install a simple hook just outside the shower for that purpose.

 2. Place a towel or cloth bath mat on top of your cork mat before stepping on it wet.
 If you don’t, a puddle of water (and the potential for mold) might start building up underneath the mat.
 Simply drape the towel over the edge of the tub to dry after each use.

 3. Open the bathroom window or turn on the exhaust fan while showering.
 Yes, even in the dead of winter.
 If you don’t, your ceiling will drip, and mold will start growing.